Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in your chest.

 How you prepare

-You may need to undergo some tests to determine whether video-assisted thoracoscopic surgery (VATS) is a good option for you.
+You may need to have some tests to determine whether video-assisted thoracoscopic surgery is a good option for you.
 These may include imaging tests, laboratory tests, pulmonary function tests and cardiac evaluation.

-If you are scheduled for surgery, your doctor will give you specific instructions to help you prepare.
+If you're scheduled for surgery, your doctor will give you specific instructions to help you prepare.

 What you can expect

-Usually people undergoing video-assisted thoracoscopic surgery (VATS) are given a general anesthetic, which means they are asleep during surgery.
-During video-assisted thoracoscopic surgery (VATS), a doctor puts a breathing tube down your throat into your trachea to provide oxygen to your lungs.
+Usually people undergoing video-assisted thoracoscopic surgery are given a general anesthetic, which means they're asleep during surgery.
+You'll have a breathing tube put down your throat into your trachea to provide oxygen to your lungs.
 Then a surgeon makes small incisions in your chest and inserts specially designed surgical instruments to perform the procedure.

-If you are having VATS to biopsy tissue, you may undergo further surgery, depending on the results of the biopsy.
+If the purpose of VATS is to biopsy tissue, you may need additional surgery, depending on the results of the biopsy.